 - screening at-risk women for cervical cancer or breast cancer.

 Around 47% of New Zealanders experience some form of mental illness at some time in their life.
 From the 1970s there was a new focus on programmes that promoted mental wellness, rather than just treating illness.
-Because Māori and Pacific Island people have higher rates of mental illness, programmes and services target these groups.
+Because Māori and Pacific Island people have higher rates of mental illness, programmes and services have been developed to support these groups.

 Social and ethnic factors

 Māori, Pacific Island people and those on low incomes are likely to have poorer health than others.
-The government has developed policies and programmes in response to these inequalities.
+Encouraged by public health practitioners and others, governments have developed policies and programmes to reduce or eliminate these health inequalities.